m2data/Willibald-Data/HintsAndFixes.md

   There were no open deliveries, so I deleted some entries from Lieferung on all 3 deliveries. now we have 20 open after first week, 30 after second week and 32 after third week.

+- 27.2.23

+  On 'Webshop Periode 1/Lieferung.csv' removal of empty lines.

+  On 'Webshop Periode 3/Bestellung.csv' correction of falsely formatted date attributes on the last 5 lines.